 For more information about using Smileys in WordPress, go here:

-Useful Plugins For Adding Symbols And Characters To Your Content
+Useful Plugins For Inserting Symbols And Characters Into WordPress

-HTML Special Characters Helper is a free WordPress plugin that can be very useful if you frequently use the WordPress Text editor and need to add special characters and symbols to your posts and pages …
+HTML Special Characters Helper is a free plugin for WordPress that can be very handy if you frequently use the WordPress Text editor and would like to add special characters to your posts and pages …

-You can download the plugin from the WordPress plugin repository, or search for the plugin by name (i.e. “HTML Special Characters Helper”) to install the plugin directly from the WordPress dashboard …
+You can download the plugin from the WordPress plugin repository, or search for “HTML Special Characters Helper” to install it directly from within your WordPress dashboard …

-After installing and activating the plugin, an HTML Special Characters widget will appear inside your Add/Edit Post and Add/Edit Page screen columns …
+After installing the plugin, you will see that an HTML Special Characters tool has been added to your Add/Edit Post and Add/Edit Page screens …

-To access more symbols, click on the See more link at the foot of the widget …
+To see more symbols, click on the See more link …

 (HTML Special Characters – See more link)

-The entire table of special characters is displayed with characters organized into labeled sections …
+The full list of special characters is displayed with characters organized into labeled sections …

-Hover over any of the characters to reveal the HTML entity encoding for the special character as well as its name …
+Hover over any of the items to reveal the code for the character and its name …

-(Hover over an item to display HTML entity encoding)
+(Hover over an item to view HTML entity encoding)

-If you are using Text editor mode, this plugin can be very handy because it lets you insert a special character without having to keep switching back to Visual Editor mode.
-Just click on any character or symbol inside the table and the encoded character will be added to your post body at the current cursor location …
+If you’re using Text editor mode, this plugin can be very useful because it lets you insert a special character without having to keep switching back to Visual Editor mode.
+Just click on any character from the table and the character encoding will be added to the post body …

 (Character encoding added to post in Text mode)

-Note that if you are working in the visual editor the character itself is added to the post text …
+Note that if you are working inside the visual editor tab the character itself is added to your post body …

-Also, note that the Visual Content editor has its own special characters tool, which is accessible via the built-in editor menu.
-If you only use the Visual Editor, then this plugin is redundant. as it would be redundant.
+Also, note that the Visual Content editor has its own special characters tool, which is accessible via the menu.
+If you only plan to use the Visual Editor, then this plugin is redundant. as it would be redundant.

-HTML Entities Button is another free plugin you may want to look at installing if you do any work in Text mode and want to be able to add custom characters without having to switch to Visual mode …
+The HTML Entities Button WordPress plugin is another free plugin that you may want to look at installing if you do any work in Text mode and want to be able to add custom characters without having to keep switching over to Visual mode …

 (HTML Entities Button plugin)

-You can download the plugin here, or search for the plugin by name (i.e. “HTML Entities Button”) to install it directly from inside the Plugin admin area …
+You can download the plugin here, or search for the plugin by name to install the plugin directly from your WP dashboard …

-After installing the plugin, you will see that new buttons have been added to the Text editor toolbar menu in your Add/Edit Post and Add/Edit Page screens …
+After installing and activating the plugin, you will see that new buttons have been inserted into the Text editor toolbar menu in your Add/Edit Post and Add/Edit Page screens …

 Or vice-versa …

-Add HTML entities while you work in Text editor mode …
+Add HTML entities while working in Text editor mode …

 (Insert HTML entities)